gradle/gradle/design-docs/ide-integration.md

 #### Implementation

 - In the import screen of Buildship, allow the user to select projects that define project dependencies.
 For these projects try to resolve the binary dependency.
-    - The user can decided to substitute none or any number of projects - 1.
-This assumes that the developer wants to work on at least on project.
+    - The user can decide to substitute none or (any number of projects - 1).
+This assumes that the developer wants to work on the source code of at least on project.
-    - The project has to define `group`, `name` and `version` in order to build the module coordinates for external lookup.
+    - The project selected substitution has to define the properties `group`, `name` and `version` in order to build the module coordinates for external lookup.
 - Buildship will indicate which projects are substitutable based on their coordinates (potentially with a preview).
-    - Iterate over all project dependencies of a project.
+    - Iterate over all project dependencies of a project accessible via `DefaultEclipseProject.getProjectDependencies()`.
     - Each dependency provides its coordinates through `DefaultEclipseProjectDependency.getTarget().getGradleModuleVersion()`.
     - Check for resolvable binary dependency available in any of the repositories defined for the coordinates.
     - If a match is determined, use the module coordinates.
 Replace the source dependency with a binary dependency.